-If you receive Strategic Component Fund Funding that is greater than it should have been, that you were not entitled to receive, or that has not been contractually committed towards the purposes for which funding was provided as at 31 December 2023, you must treat the amount of the over-funding as a debt due to the Crown that:

-- (a) is repayable on demand; and - (b) may be set-off against all or any Funding, or any sum of money payable by us to you.
+- 4.1 If you receive Strategic Component Fund Funding that is greater than it should have been, or that you were not entitled to receive, you must treat the amount of the over-Funding as a debt due to the Crown that: - (a) is repayable on demand; and - (b) may be set-off against all or any Funding, or any sum of money payable by us to you. - 4.2 If you receive Strategic Component Fund Funding that has not been contractually committed towards the purposes for which Funding was provided as at 31 December 2024, you must treat the amount of the over-Funding as a debt due to the Crown that: - (a) is repayable on demand; and - (b) may be set-off against all or any Funding, or any sum of money payable by us to you.